$ 11.99Free Shipping (continental US)

 Page magnifiers are made using a Fresnel lens.
 A Fresnel lens provides magnification via a series of slightly raised concentric circles.
 This is one of the only ways to produce magnification on a thin, flat sheet, where the lens has no curvature.
 (With a traditional handheld magnifying glass, the curvature and thickness of the lens is directly related to the magnification power.)

 This type of magnifier must be held about 3 to 4 inches above what you are trying to magnify in order to provide magnification.
 They will not provide any magnification when laid directly on top of your reading material.
 This is due to the optical properties of magnifiers and the size and shape of the page magnifier.
-If you are looking for something you can rest directly on top of your reading material, take a look at our dome magnifiers or bar magnifiers.

 The magnification is limited to about 2x magnification power.
 This is attributable to their large, flat size and the use of the Fresnel lens.